aarguelles93/serverless-fault-tolerant-system/README.md

 ## Overview

 This project is a fault-tolerant and event driven backend system built on AWS, designed to reliably process tasks that includes failure handling and retry logic.
-It implements async task submission, processing, retry with exponential backoff, and dead-letter queue monitoring.
+It implements async task submission, processing, retry with exponential backoff, dead-letter queue monitoring, and a DynamoDB table to track task status.

 ## Solution Architecture And Services Used

 - **API Gateway**: Receives HTTP POST requests to submit new tasks.
-- **submitTask Lambda**: Validates and sends tasks to an SQS queue.
+- **submitTask Lambda**: Validates and sends tasks to an SQS queue and writes an initial record to DynamoDB (status: pending).
 - **SQS Task Queue**: Buffers tasks for asynchronous processing.
-- **processTask Lambda**: Consumes tasks, simulates random failures (30%), applies exponential backoff retry logic, and allows unprocessable tasks to flow to the DLQ.
+- **processTask Lambda**: Consumes tasks, simulates random failures (30%), applies exponential backoff retry logic, and updates task status in DynamoDB.
+- **DynamoDB Tasks Table**: Stores task records and lifecycle status (pending, processing, success, failed, dead-letter).
 - **DLQ (Dead-Letter Queue)**: Stores tasks that failed after max retries.
-- **dlqMonitor Lambda**: Logs failed tasks from the DLQ to CloudWatch for monitoring.
+- **dlqMonitor Lambda**: Marks DLQ items in DynamoDB and logs failed tasks to CloudWatch.
 - **AWS CloudWatch**: Monitoring of the processes logs.

 ## Parameters & Environment